 The KCD Regional Food System Grant Program supports projects that contribute to the economic viability of local farmers, encourage new farmers, expand acreage in food production, improve food access, and increase demand for King County farm products.
 Eligible applicants include farmers, producer networks, marketing cooperatives, farmers markets, businesses, schools, special districts, nonprofit organizations, tribes, and jurisdictions within the KCD service area.

 In the program’s first two years KCD awarded $1.4 million in grants to 20 organizations to implement a wide range of innovative projects to strengthen our local food economy.
 See the program page linked above for this year’s timeline and details on previously funded projects.

 EARLY ACTION PROJECTS

-Support to build on 2014’s development of a community-based food access partnership among the Auburn Food Bank, the Auburn International Farmers Market, Seattle Tilth, Washington Community Action Network, and King Conservation District, and use that partnership to build out a more robust food access delivery model.
-Results of the Early Action project include distribution of 400 Good Food Bags of produce, serving over 260 individuals in the city of Auburn, expanding to two new distribution sites allowing the project to reach a broader geographic area, and reaching more priority populations.
+Auburn International Farmers Market, Tilth Alliance, Washington Community Action Network, and King Conservation District partnered to develop a new approach to providing farm-fresh produce to low-income families.
+The Good Food Bag program expanded to two new distribution sites allowing the project to reach a broader geographic area, and reaching more priority populations.
 The project was also able to begin accepting EBT payments for Good Food Bags, increasing accessibility to many low-income families.

-For information about the KCD Regional Food System Grant Program email: email@example.com
+For more information about the KCD Regional Food System Program contact Mary Embleton,